-In the immediate aftermath of a car accident, auto insurance is probably not the first thing on your mind.
+In the immediate aftermath of a car accident, your car insurance rate is probably not the first thing on your mind.
 Even a minor fender-bender can leave you shaken up and unsure what to do.

 "You're not thinking clearly.
 It's just so sudden," says Mary Bonelli, senior vice president of public information for the Ohio Insurance Institute.